segmentio/segment-docs/src/connections/destinations/catalog/google-ads-classic/index.md

  8. ecommerce_purchase
  9. custom

- We integrate with these event types via the use of our [Semantic Event Spec](https://segment.com/docs/connections/spec/semantic/).
+ We integrate with these event types using the use of our [Semantic Event Spec](https://segment.com/docs/connections/spec/semantic/).
 Each individual mapping we support is documented in the sections below.
 Any event we recieve that is not a mapped semantic event will be sent to Google Ads (Classic) as a `custom` event type.

 ### Application Installed